SaaSManDan/socialwebapp/README.md

 crypto-js

 ## How to run this web application?
-Go to https://socialwebapp.drodriguez.dev for the live project or download the project and install the dependencies above.
+Go to https://socialwebapp.drodriguez.dev for the live project or download the project and install the dependencies above using npm.